 Originally from Pennsylvania, I'm one of the lucky ones that always had a craft beer in Yuengling Lager — or as we call it back home: lager.
 Since moving to Chicago almost 10 years ago, I've been fortunate to see the nation's craft beer movement explode first-hand.
 Few cities in the country have the range in beer styles, rich brewing history, and sheer determination to work hard and build an industry like Chicago does.
 And I get to document this radical transition and help export its culture around the world.

-I've been all over the US, to craft-centric places like Portland, Seattle, San Francisco and Boulder.
-I've been back east to Philadelphia, Central Pennsylvania and New York.
+I've been all over the US, to craft-centric places like Portland, Seattle, San Francisco, Denver and Boulder.
+I've been back east to Philadelphia, Tampa, Atlanta, and New York City.
 And I've been all over the Midwest, up into Wisconsin and Minnesota, west into Illinois proper, and I've worn a path to Michigan and back more times than I can count.
-But I've also been overseas in search of great beer experiences, most recently Portgual, South Korea and Sweden where a completely different set of circumstance and influences create unique craft beer cultures we'd barely recognize, but have certainly inspired.
+I've also been overseas in search of great beer experiences, most recently Portugal, South Korea and Sweden where a completely different set of circumstance and influences create unique craft beer cultures we'd barely recognize, but have certainly inspired.

 I hope you join me on the hunt.